bellingcat/auto-archiver/README.md

 # auto_auto_archiver

 To make it easier to set up new auto-archiver sheets, the auto-auto-archiver will look at a particular sheet and run the auto-archiver on every sheet name in column A, starting from row 11.
 (It starts here to support instructional text in the first rows of the sheet, as shown below.)
-This script takes one command line argument, with `--sheet`, the name of the sheet.
-It must be shared with the same service account.
+You can simply use your default config as for `auto_archiver.py` but use `--sheet` to specify the name of the sheet that lists the names of sheets to archive.It must be shared with the same service account.

 ![A screenshot of a Google Spreadsheet configured to show instructional text and a list of sheet names to check with auto-archiver.](docs/auto-auto.png)